Caesars Sportsbook Promo Code ROTO1000: $1000 Bonus for NFL Preseason Odds

 |📆 Last Verified

-This limited first bet offer from Caesars Sportsbook is exclusively available to new customers, 21 and older, who are physically present in states where Caesars is licensed to operate.
-Just follow these simple steps to sign up now using Caesars Sportsbook promo code ROTO1000.
+If you are a new customer, who is at least 21 years old and located in a state where Caesars Sportsbook is operating legally, you can sign up with the Caesars Sportsbook promo code ROTO1000 on one of the top sports betting apps:

-- Click or tap the "BET NOW" button to start the sign-up process on Caesars' secure registration site.
+- Click on the "BET NOW" below to start the process of getting your new account.

+- You will be redirected to the Caesars Sportsbook new-user registration page where you will need to enter some basic personal information like your name, email address, physical address, and phone number.
+You will also need to verify your identity, so provide your DOB and the last four digits of your SSN.

 Caesars Sportsbook Promo Code ROTO1000 Terms & Conditions